 Are you planning a solo vacation and worried about being lonely?
 Solo travel doesn’t necessarily mean you will be alone.
 In fact, most of the time it ends up being the complete opposite.
 Some of the best times I’ve had while traveling were when I was solo.
 It’s amazing how easy it actually is to make friends while traveling.
+I’d say I was definitely more of an introverted solo traveler, so I really thought I would struggle.
+But honestly, even us introverts tend to put ourselves out there much more in solo travel situations, way more than I ever do when I travel with friends.

 So, if you are wondering how to meet solo travelers while you are away, then keep reading.

 There are many reasons why people choose to travel solo.
 For some, it is simply because they don’t have anyone to travel with, for others it is a test of character, but for most, it is simply because they prefer to do what they want to do during their vacation time.
 I’d say I’ve sat in each of these categories.
 My first soo trip was purely because I wanted to go and had no one to go with as my friends were all working.
 But now it is just how I prefer to travel.
+On the chance that I do ever travel with others, I’m very careful to choose my travel companion well, as traveling with someone who I’m just not compatible with can be a recipe for disaster.
+A quick way to work this out is by taking a travel companion quiz before you book that trip!

 Whatever your reason for solo travel one of the biggest fears of new solo travelers is that they worry they won’t make any friends while traveling, or that they will become lonely.